leonardromano/SISSI-II-Local-Bubble/README.md

 ## Usage

-Start the Jupyter Notebook and execute all cells line by line.
+Start the Jupyter Notebooks and execute all cells line by line.
 Be aware that due to the large size of the datasets some operations might be quite computationally expensive and require generous ressource allocations (>200 GB RAM).

 ## Supporting and Citing